-Peak days, which occur on just a few days every year, drastically impact the affordability and sustainability of the electric grid.
+Peak days like today drastically impact the affordability and sustainability of the electric grid.
 To meet the extreme electric demand, the grid operator—ISO-New England—turns to “peaker plants,” the power generators of last resort.
 These power plants are generally the dirtiest and most expensive, running on gas and oil and selling their power at extremely high rates.

-Actions to reduce energy use to help shave the peak:
+Additional actions to reduce energy use to help ‘shave the peak’:

 - TURN DOWN AC – The easiest way to save energy during peak events is by turning down air conditioning.
 When you are not in your home, turn air conditioning off.
 It doesn’t really take that long to recover a comfortable temperature when you get home.

 - TURN OFF LIGHTS – Turn unneeded lights off at work and rely on natural light.
 Please consult with your colleagues before turning off all the overhead lights.
 Make sure you are using LED bulbs.